 50%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a reasonable overview of infrastructure drift detection with useful error handling and resource links, but falls short on actionability—key steps are described abstractly rather than with executable code.
-The workflow lacks validation checkpoints before destructive operations like terraform apply, and the content could be more concise by removing explanatory text Claude doesn't need.
+This skill provides a reasonable overview of infrastructure drift detection with useful commands and a helpful error handling table, but falls short on actionability — key steps like parsing output, generating reports, and setting up CI pipelines are described abstractly rather than with executable code.
+The workflow lacks validation checkpoints after remediation and clear decision branching.
+The content could be tightened by removing the vague 'Examples' section and the 'Output' wishlist, replacing them with concrete, executable workflows.

 Suggestions